eduardoleoni/strong-password-generator/README.md

 # strong-password-generator
-A simple class that generates strong passwords
+A simple PHP class that generates strong passwords